angr/angr/docs/core-concepts/loading.rst

 ``obj.imports``.
 There is no corresponding list of export symbols.

 A relocation's corresponding import symbol can be accessed as ``.symbol``.
-The address the relocation will write to is accessable through any of the address identifiers you can use for Symbol, and you can get a reference to the object requesting the relocation with ``.owner`` as well.
+The address the relocation will write to is accessible through any of the address identifiers you can use for Symbol, and you can get a reference to the object requesting the relocation with ``.owner`` as well.